digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

    unnecessary table scans.
 -  *Ease of use*: readers are able to use familiar tools and techniques to query the datastore, without needing to understand the specifics of the schema design.
-Instead they are able to use simple entry-points that provide access to data in familar ways.
+Simple entry points provide access to data in familiar ways.
 In particular, readers do not need to navigate the offset-based model.
 -  *Read consistency*: readers are able to achieve the level of consistency that they require, including consistency with other